• Core Belief #1

 Absences can add up quickly.
 A child is chronically absent if he or she misses just two days every month!!

-Clearly going to school regularly matters!
+Clearly, going to school regularly matters!

 We don’t want your child to fall behind in school and get discouraged.
 Please ensure that your child attends school every day and arrives on time.
 Here are a few practical tips to help support regular attendance:

-- Avoid scheduling vacations or doctor’s appointments when school is in session.
+• Avoid scheduling vacations or doctor’s appointments during school sessions.

 Let us know how we can best support you and your children so that they can show up for school on time every day.
 We want your child to be successful in school!
 If you have any questions or need more information please contact us at 919-773-7411.